eead-csic-compbio/bioinformatics/docs/README.md

 Here we review some bioinformatics resources and databases which can be useful in plant breeding and genomics.
 We will use both standalone and Web-based tools and will also review reproducible analysis practices and software benchmarks.
+Test data used in the sessions can be obtained from <https://github.com/eead-csic-compbio/bioinformatics>.

 ## Contents